mhornstein/Cloudinary-Test/Part3/article.md

 import { autoGravity } from "https://cdn.skypack.dev/@cloudinary/url-gen/qualifiers/gravity";
 ```

 Add a click listener to the **Crop to square** button.
-When clicked, it resizes the `CloudinaryImage` to a 1:1 aspect ratio and re-renders it:
+When clicked, it resizes the `CloudinaryImage` and re-renders it.

 ```js
 document.getElementById("crop-btn").addEventListener("click", () => {